Rasheem Green

-Rasheem Green (born May 15, 1997) is an American football defensive end for the Houston Texans of the National Football League (NFL).
-He played college football at USC.
+Rasheem Green (born May 15, 1997) is an American professional football defensive end.
+He played college football at USC and was selected by the Seattle Seahawks in the third round of the 2018 NFL draft.
+Green has also played for the Houston Texans and Chicago Bears.

-Early years
+Early life

 Green attended Junípero Serra High School in Gardena, California.
 He committed to the University of Southern California (USC) to play college football.

 College career

 Green played at USC from 2015 to 2017.
-After his junior season in 2017, he decided to forgo his senior year and enter the 2018 NFL Draft.
+As a true freshman, Green played in every game, posting 19 stops, one for loss and a fumble recovery for a touchdown against UCLA.
+He started 12 of 13 games for USC in 2016, making 55 tackles, 6.5 for losses, and a team-best six sacks.
+The honorable mention All-Pac-12 selection also blocked two field goals (tied for fifth nationally) and two forced fumbles.
+Green started all 14 games at defensive tackle in 2017, garnering first-team All-Pac-12 honors after leading his team with 12.5 tackles for loss and 10 sacks and being credited with 43 total tackles and 4 pass breakups.
+After his junior season in 2017, he decided to forgo his senior year and enter the 2018 NFL draft.
 During his collegiate career, he had 115 tackles and 16.5 sacks.
+He led the Trojans in sacks in each of his last two seasons.

 Professional career

+Pre-draft

 On January 13, 2018, Green announced his decision to forgo his remaining eligibility and enter the 2018 NFL Draft.
 He attended the NFL Scouting Combine in Indianapolis and completed all of the combine drills, but opted to skip the bench press.
-Green underwent an MRI on both knees at the combine after undergoing a knee reconstruction and surgery on his ACL in the past.
+Green underwent routine combine medical testing.
 His MRI showed his ACL was "wavy" which caused some uneasiness among teams.

 On March 21, 2018, Green participated at USC's pro day, but chose to stand on his combine numbers and only performed positional drills.
 Green attended pre-draft visits with the New England Patriots, Detroit Lions, Seattle Seahawks, Los Angeles Chargers, and Los Angeles Rams.
-He also had private workouts with the New Orleans Saints, Houston Texans, New England Patriots, and Buffalo Bills.
+He also had private workouts with the New Orleans Saints, Houston Texans, Patriots, and Buffalo Bills.
 Team doctors from the Texans and Seahawks had Green undergo additional MRIs and concluded his ACL to be intact.
 At the conclusion of the pre-draft process, Green was projected to be a second or third round pick by NFL draft experts and scouts.
 He was ranked the third best defensive end in the draft by Scouts Inc. and was ranked the fourth best defensive end by DraftScout.com.